debuggyo/Exo/README.md

 | Opens Power Menu                   | `ignis open-window PowerMenu`              |
 | Record the screen                  | `ignis run-command recorder-record-screen` |
 | Record with options _(Niri only)_  | `ignis run-command recorder-record-portal` |

+Set up matugen (see below) and run `matugen image /path/to/wallpaper` to set a wallpaper and color scheme before starting ignis.

 Add `ignis init` to auto start in your Niri/Hyprland config and you're ready to go!